pq-CUC/Rhyme/README.md

     cmake --build build --clean-first
     ```

-    The compiled binaries will be located in the `reference implemention/ref/build/bin/` directory.
+    The compiled binaries will be located in the `Reference implementation/ref/build/bin/` directory.

 ### Security Analysis